Huegoxaga/notes/python/README.md

 ## Set

-- It is an unordered list.
+- It is a mutable, unordered list, it uses hash table and does not accept duplicated elements
+- A set is like a dict with keys but no values
 - It is surrounded by curly bracket `{}`.
 - Empty set is `set()`. `{}` is reserved for dictionary.